ChronoVortex/YRMapsUpdater/README.md

 `YRMapsUpdater` is a command-line tool which facilitates map updates to the CnCNet Client for Yuri's Revenge.
 It's primary function is to read data from all maps and MPMaps.ini in order to generate a new MPMaps.ini configuration file.
 It also provides the option to create a list of all maps missing from versionconfig.ini.

+### Usage

+To run, open command prompt, cd to the application's directory and enter `YRMapsUpdater.exe [full path to CnCNet]`.

 ### MPMaps.ini Generation

 `YRMapsUpdater` requires maps to have a valid name in order to process them.
 It searches both the map itself (using the key "Name" under the section [Basic]) and the map's section in the original MPMaps.ini (using the key "Description") for a valid name.
 Name validity is determined by the regular expression `\[\d\] \S.+`.